seunboy1/Testing/README.md

 # Testing
-This project provides resources and examples for various software testing concepts and practices.
+This project provides resources and examples for various software best concepts and practices.
 It aims to be a valuable learning tool for developers and testers.

-## Testing Tools Overview
+## Software Tools Overview

 ### PyTest